-- Changes in behaviour; - Possessions of extremist material; - Expression of extremist views; - Unhealthy level of fixation or obsession with religious or political views/issues; - Socialising with people known to have extremist views. - 12.2.
-The Foundation has internet filtering in place to protect children from exposure to extremist material on the internet. - 12.3.
-Promotion of fundamental British values is incorporated into the curriculum, particularly in PSHEE and Skills for Life lessons which provide a safe environment to debate controversial issues and help build pupils' resilience to radicalisation. - 12.4.
-The suspicion / disclosure of potential involvement in terrorism or the identification of anybody who is susceptible or vulnerable should be reported to the DSL (or directly to the Lewisham Prevent Programme at 07710 387 930 or prevent@lewisham.gov.uk who will advise on referrals to Channel if required) .
-You can also speak to local police in person/via 101 or call the DfE helpline on 020 7340 7264/via counter.extremism@education.gov.uk .
+- showing sympathy for extremist causes - glorifying violence, especially to other faiths or cultures - making remarks or comments about being at extremist events or rallies outside school - evidence of possessing illegal or extremist literature - advocating messages similar to illegal organisations or other extremist groups - out of character changes in dress, behaviour and peer relationships (but there are also very powerful narratives, programmes and networks that young people can come across online so involvement with particular groups may not be apparent.) - secretive behaviour - online searches or sharing extremist messages or social profiles - intolerance of difference, including faith, culture, gender, race or sexuality - graffiti, art work or writing that displays extremist themes - attempts to impose extremist views or practices on others - verbalising anti-Western or anti-British views - advocating violence towards others - 12.2 The Foundation has internet filtering in place to protect children from exposure to extremist material on the internet. - 12.3 Promotion of fundamental British values and our own College values is incorporated into the curriculum, particularly in PSHEE and Stuart lessons which provide a safe environment to debate controversial issues and help build pupils' resilience to radicalisation.
+This supports pupils to make a positive contribution to the development of a fair, just and civil society. - 12.4 The suspicion / disclosure of potential involvement in terrorism or the identification of anybody who is susceptible or vulnerable should be reported to the DSL (or directly to the Lewisham Prevent Programme at 07710 387 930 or prevent@lewisham.gov.uk who will advise on referrals to Channel if required).
+You can also speak to local police in person/via 101 or call the DfE helpline on 020 7340 7264/via counter.extremism@education.gov.uk.
+Staff should use their judgement to identify children at risk and act proportionately.

-13.0 VISITORS INCLUDING VISITING SPEAKERS
+13 VISITORS INCLUDING VISITING SPEAKERS

-- 13.1.
-Appropriate arrangements need to be in place for the supervision of external visitors or speakers who will be coming into contact with pupils.
+- 13.1 Appropriate arrangements need to be in place for the supervision of external visitors or speakers who will be coming into contact with pupils.
 This guidance is outlined in full in our Visitors Policy.
-Visitors to the Foundation will be issued with safeguarding guidance (Safeguarding Brochure) as a matter of routine. - 13.2.
-It is the responsibility of all staff to ensure that no visitor has unsupervised access to pupils at any time and to monitor the content of any presentation.
-Pupils are not allowed to invite guests on site and all invitations must be overseen by a member of the teaching staff. - 13.3.
-As part of their general safeguarding responsibilities and the Prevent duty, staff should refer to the Visitors Policy which contains further information on how to ensure visiting speakers are vetted for links with extremism.
+Visitors to the Foundation will be issued with safeguarding guidance (Safeguarding Brochure) as a matter of routine. - 13.2 It is the responsibility of all staff to ensure that no visitor has unsupervised access to pupils at any time and to monitor the content of any presentation.
+Pupils are not allowed to invite guests on site and all invitations must be overseen by a member of the teaching staff. - 13.3 As part of their general safeguarding responsibilities and the Prevent duty, staff should refer to the Visitors Policy which contains further information on how to ensure visiting speakers are vetted for links with extremism.

-14.0 CHILDREN WHO GO MISSING AND CHILDREN MISSING FROM EDUCATION
+14 CHILDREN WHO GO MISSING AND CHILDREN MISSING FROM EDUCATION